-At September 30, 2023, the Company held cash of \$217,903 (2022: \$1,140,779) with Canadian chartered banks.
+At September 30, 2024, the Company held cash and cash equivalents of \$1,471,705 (2023: cash of \$217,903) with Canadian chartered banks.

 b) Liquidity Risk

 Liquidity risk is the risk that the Company will incur difficulties meeting its financial obligations as they are due.
 The Company's approach to managing liquidity is to ensure, as far as possible, that it will have sufficient liquidity to meet its liabilities when due, under both normal and stressed conditions without incurring unacceptable losses or risking harm to the Company's reputation.